Costs

 1. ACAS will have contacted you, except where the Claimant rejected ACAS conciliation before it even happened.
 If that has happened, the first you will know about a claim is when the claim form arrives.

 3. If conciliation is agreed by both parties then ACAS will go back and forth between the parties passing on messages with a view to reaching agreement.
-If a figure is agreed then ACAS will produce a settlement form called a COT3 and that is that (apart from paying the money, of course).
-There are time limits for this which ACAS will explain.
-The COT3 form can be drafted by ACAS or by one or both of the parties (if they agree).
-It can deal with property, confidentiality, references, announcements and, in fact, anything that could be in a settlement agreement.
+If a figure is agreed then ACAS will produce a written agreement (COT3) which is legally binding.

 How much time we spend dealing with the Client and with ACAS entirely depends on the engagement by the other side.
-In that respect we could spend no time with ACAS or a few hours going back and forth reaching settlement and dealing with the special ACAS settlement form: the COT3.
+In that respect we could spend no time with ACAS or a few hours going back and forth.

-4. If settlement has not happened, because conciliation was rejected by either party or because conciliation didn’t lead to settlement, ACAS will produce a conciliation certificate which will contain a unique early conciliation number.
-The Claimant needs that number to bring a claim.
+4. If settlement has not happened, because conciliation was rejected by either party or because conciliation didn’t lead to settlement, ACAS will produce a conciliation certificate which will confirm that the Claimant can now bring a claim in the Employment Tribunal.

 5. There are time limits for the Claimant to bring a claim.
-Broadly speaking these are three months less a day from the dismissal or discrimination but the ACAS early conciliation process ‘stops the clock’ and also extends the time, if necessary, to a month after the date of the certificate.
+Broadly speaking these are three months less a day from the dismissal or discrimination but the ACAS early conciliation process ‘stops the clock’.

 6. The next stage is that the ET1 (which is sometimes still referred to by its old name of ‘originating application’) is sent in time by the Claimant to the Tribunal.
-It will be rejected if he or she doesn’t include the ACAS certificate number.
+It will be rejected if he is out of time.

 7. The Tribunal reviews the application in accordance with the ‘Rules’.
 These are the Employment Tribunals (Constitution and Rules of Procedure) Regulations 2013.
-They are not complicated and can be useful to read.
+They are not complicated and we can explain them if required.

 8. The Tribunal sends form ET2 - acknowledgement of application to the Claimant and Respondent.
-We may spend up to an hour or two reviewing the claim and checking, for example, what claims are being made, whether they are in time and what needs to be done.
+We may spend up to an hour or two reviewing the claim and checking, for example, what claims are being made.

 An overall note about being a Respondent: at the earliest stage we advise you consider what your final speech will be in Tribunal.
-This is your ‘destination’ and to continue that metaphor: you can’t plan your journey until you know what your destination is.
-Knowing what you will want to say at the end of the case helps you know what your defence should say, what documents you will need and what needs to be in your witness statement.
+This is your ‘destination’ and to continue that metaphor: always keep your destination in mind!

 10. After the defence or ET3 has been sent back to the Tribunal, the Tribunal sends Directions.
 Sometimes, in simple cases, it sends these out with the ET2.
-Directions are process and timetable orders.
-They can be standard or bespoke.
-If bespoke, they are sometimes created after a ‘directions hearing’ when the issues are discussed.
-It is common for directions hearings to be conducted over a conference call with a judge.
-The Respondent and its lawyers need to put all the dates for the directions in their diaries.
+Directions are process and timetable orders which both sides must follow.

 11. Sometimes Tribunals serve questionnaires of all possible pre-hearing questions and ask the parties to fill these in before a preliminary hearing.